 I used a 50/50 mix of water and Simplicity.
 I didn’t measure it out, but rather eye-balled it, so there isn’t an exact science to it.
 Previously I had used a sponge brush to apply the gray layer, but this time around I used a stiff-bristle chip brush and it was SO much easier.

 One additional bonus of adding water?
 There are absolutely no issues with brushstrokes.
-By blotting the stones you also help add a bit of texture so the overall look tends to mimic natural stone so much more!
+By blotting the stones you also help add a bit of lovely depth and texture so the overall look tends to mimic natural stone so much more!

 My best little helper/supervisor, Henley, gets partial credit for this work.
 Plus, she’s even cuter than the end result so you can stop reading now if you want 😉

 Continue all the way around your fireplace until you are finished!